SteveC-SoC/JavaScript30/README.md

 Let's get to it 😁

 ## Amendment
-Once all have been completed, go back through and refactor code into seperate Javascript and CSS files.
+Go back through and refactor code into seperate Javascript and CSS files.
 I don't like the look of it all being in one file

 ## Progress